brainix/bloom-filter/README.md

-# bloom-filter
+# Bloom filter

-Prototype of how we can use a Bloom filter for @reddit's recently consumed feature.
+Prototype of how we can use a Bloom filter for [@reddit](https://github.com/reddit)&rsquo;s recently consumed feature.